wp-plugins/woocommerce-all-in-one-seo-pack/readme.txt

 1. Upload the folder 'woocommerce-all-in-one-seo-pack' to the '/wp-content/plugins/' directory
 2. Activate 'WooCommerce - All in One SEO Pack' through the 'Plugins' menu in WordPress

+* Ensure 'All in One SEO Pack' Plugin is installed and activated; http://wordpress.org/extend/plugins/all-in-one-seo-pack/

 == Usage ==